Skip to navigation Skip to content

 If there is evidence of a previously undisclosed MoC relationship that is recognised by either MoC processing staff or any another Service Officer:

-• Escalate the assessment using the Report Suspected Fraud and Corruption system
+• escalate the assessment using the Report Suspected Fraud and Corruption system

 • MoC processing staff must not do the retrospective MoC assessment

-• An Intelligence Analysis Unit, will assess the customer’s past entitlement
+• an Intelligence Analysis Unit, will assess the customer’s past entitlement

 Disclosed MoC relationships with no FDV identified